LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

    All the various creator methods that can be used to create a date object.
    When called without parameters, it returns a date object with the current date and time.
-A date object can be created from properly formatted strings, integers, decimals, and dates.
+A date object can be created from properly-formatted strings, integers, decimals, and dates.
 A date object can also be created by passing valid values to keyword parameters named ``-second``, ``-minute``, ``-hour``, ``-day``, ``-month``, ``-year``, and ``-dateGMT``.
 Each creator method also